Mohamedsoliman828/celebrity-classifier-using-logistic-regression/README.md

 ![](UI_snapshot.png)

-In this project I will build a web application which can classify famous personalities.
+In this project I will build a web application which can classify famous using logistic regression.
 I will restrict classification to only 4 people,
 1) Elon Musk
 2) Jeff Bezos
 3) Mark Zuckerberg